Workshops at Healthy Urban Childhoods, 8 - 9 Oct 2019

 What are effective ways to listen and act upon the needs and concerns of "disconnected" children and youth in an urban planning context?
 How can we ensure their ownership of their local spaces?
 What are the potential pathways to sustainability?
 What role do different stakeholders in society play and how can they be involved?
 What are the benefits of social inclusion of “disconnected” children and youth to the private and public stakeholders?

-At the Uppsala Health Summit, we will depart from experiences of the House of Plenty Model and other experiences as the basis for our discussion.
+At the Uppsala Health Summit, we will depart from experiences of the House of Plenty Model as basis for our discussion.
 We will focus on the application of the model in different contextual settings and open up the discussion for other possible solutions.
 We will also discuss solutions to sustainability challenges and the role that various stakeholders from the private, public and volunteer sectors can play in the upscaling and funding of such social innovation ventures.

 Inspirational speakers: Jonas Törnblom, Founder of Envito AB.